AlexGeiger1/Final_Project/ML-Model_Description.md

 - The benefit of using a neural network is that there is an abundance of stock data available that we could now use with this model.

 ![Results](https://github.com/AlexGeiger1/Final_Project/blob/ML-Model/Resources/results.png)

+## Edits Made to Model Based of Feedback
+- The model was overfitting so through trial and error, we decided as a team that the best way to stop over fitting was to lower the epoch count.
+This is because the model stopped overfitting but still had a good accuracy score (80-90%)